MicrosoftDocs/cpp-docs.tr-tr/docs/atl-mfc-shared/reference/csimplestringt-class.md

 ##  <a name="isempty"></a>CSimpleStringT:: IsEmpty

-Boş koşul `CSimpleStringT` için bir nesneyi sınar.
+Boş koşul için `CSimpleStringT` nesnesini sınar.

 ### <a name="syntax"></a>Sözdizimi